-English, te reo Māori (the Māori language) and New Zealand Sign Language are New Zealand’s official languages.
+English is the predominant and a de facto official language of New Zealand.
+Te reo Māori (the Māori language) and New Zealand Sign Language are recognised as official languages.
 New Zealand English is influenced by New Zealand culture, people, institutions, geography, plants and animals.

 Some words are made informal by shortening them and adding ‘ie’ or ‘o’ – for instance smoko (morning tea) and scarfie (student, after the scarves students wear).
-Words have acquired new meanings – for instance, a creek was a coastal inlet in the UK, but in New Zealand means a stream.
+Words have acquired new meanings – for instance, a creek was a coastal inlet in the United Kingdom, but in New Zealand it is a stream.

-Words can be compounded to make a new term, such as cattle-stop or woolshed.
+Words can be compounded to make new terms, such as cattle-stop and woolshed.
 Some terms, such as haka and jet-boat, are known around the world, but others are only used in New Zealand.
 A holiday home is called a bach in the North Island but a crib in the South Island.